We provide professional support in Liver Cancer Surgery

 Targeted therapies are newer anti-cancer treatments

 compared to chemotherapy.
+These medicines target

 specific abnormalities that are present in cancerous cells.
+Before these medicines are started, cancer cells are

 first analyzed in laboratories to determine whether they have particular